ptrckqn/cepetro/src/pages/about.md

       ## David Bertram, P.Eng.

-      **VICE PRESIDENT, ENGINEERING**
+      **ENGINEERING ADVISOR**

       Experience:

       * Mr. Bertram has more than 30 years of world-wide experience in petroleum engineering operations, oil and gas field appraisal & development planning, production forecasting, economics, reserves evaluation, and M&A.  He worked in production operations and reservoir engineering for Home Oil until 1992, when he joined Shell International: worked in PDO (Muscat) on gas-condensate field appraisal and development planning and then was seconded to Maersk Oil (Copenhagen), where he managed petroleum engineering operations for the Tyra Centre in the Danish sector of the North Sea.
 Mr. Bertram then became a partner in Adams Pearson Associates (now part of RPS Energy), where he worked as a reservoir engineering specialist on world-wide projects before starting his own reservoir engineering consulting company in 2006.
 Mr. Bertram joined CEP in early 2009.

       Education: